neiltalap/TheGreatPostgres/readme.md

    - Put backup identity certs in `client-certs/` (e.g., create `--client backup` with the script)
    - `./backup-manager.sh setup` (validates S3, builds images, runs a test backup)
    - `./backup-manager.sh list` (verify uploaded backup)
+   - If the backup service reports it cannot connect and your server cert was generated without `DNS:postgres`, re-run cert generation with `--force` or set `PGSSLMODE=verify-ca` for backup/restore in `docker-compose.yaml`.
+   - To back up ALL databases and roles, set `BACKUP_SCOPE=cluster` in your `.env` (requires the backup user to be a superuser).
+Database-only backups remain the default.
 8) Optional: run exporter (Prometheus metrics on 9187)
    - `docker compose up -d postgres-exporter`